 - Yell County: Was created by an act of the General Assembly in 1851 and embraced all of the present territory of Webster except the north tier of congressional townships.
 It was named for the second Governor of Arkansas, Colonel Archibald Yell, who was killed at the Battle of Buena Vista in the Mexican War.
 The county had never been organized up to 1853, when by act of the Legislature it was incorporated with the new county of Webster.
 This county was formed by uniting the former county of Webster, which had first been named Risley, with Yell County, making thirty-two congressional townships, to which the name of Webster was given.
 By this act the county of Yell ceased to exist.

-Iowa Counties with Burned Courthouses
+List of Iowa Counties with Burned Courthouses

 The destruction to Iowa courthouses considerably has a affect on family historians in each and every way.
 Not only are these kinds of historic buildings ripped from each of our lifetimes, so are the archives they housed: marriage, wills, probate, land records, and others.
 Once destroyed they are lost forever.
 Even though they have already been placed on mircofilm, computers and film burn up too.
 The most sad side of this is the reason why virtually all of our courthouses are destroyed at the hands of arsonist.
 However, don’t assume all records were lost.
 Numerous Iowa counties have experienced a loss of records due to courthouse fires, floods, and theft.